rutgersdh/caridischo/_musicdh/musicdh005.md

   around two pages from eighteenth-century British naturalist and collector Hans Sloane’s A Voyage to the Islands (1707), which documents his time in Jamaica in the late 1680s.
-notes: 'Tools used: Bootstrap, fullPage.js, jQuery.
-Reviewed in sx archipelagos: http://smallaxe.net/sxarchipelagos/issue01/musical-passage.html.'
+tools_used: Bootstrap, fullPage.js, jQuery
+notes: NA
 order: '04'
 layout: musicdh_item
 collection: musicdh